NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 non-map-projected images.

-This example is distributed in the ``examples/CTX`` directory (type ’make’ there to run it).
+This example is distributed in the ``examples/CTX`` directory (type 'make' there to run it).

 .. figure:: images/examples/ctx/n_terra_meridiani_ctx_combined.png
    :name: ctx_example